hacktronicsraj/askpdf/README.md

 ## Troubleshooting

 * If you encounter errors, check the terminal or command prompt for error messages.
-* Double-check that you've correctly replaced the placeholder API keys with your actual keys.
+* Double-check that you've correctly replaced the placeholder API keys in `app.py` with your actual OpenAI and Jina AI API keys.
 * Ensure that all required packages are installed correctly.

 ## Future Enhancements